 Feb.
 6, 2018 - The City Commission unanimously approved two Medical Marihuana ordinances: 1) Zoning Ordinance; and 2) Medical Marihuana Facilities Ordinance.
-Both soon will appear in Battle Creek's online ordinances.
+Both are available appear in Battle Creek's online ordinances; see Chapter 833 and Chapter 1230-1299.

 The passing of these ordinances allows all five state-licensed medical marihuana facilities to be established in the City of Battle Creek: 1) growing; 2) processing; 3) testing; 4) transporting and storing; and 5) selling.
 See maps at bottom of page showing potentially eligible properties.
 Only state-licensed caregivers and patients may purchase medical marihuana.

 A new City Medical Marihuana Facilities permit and fee is required, as well as a subsequent City Site Plan Application and building/trade permits.
-You can read the December 2017 Planning Commission report for background.
 All applicants must be pre-qualified by the state prior to filing a City Medical Marihuana Facilities permit application.
+There are no caps on the number of licenses, and there is no deadline to submit a Medical Marihuana Facilities permit application.

-The application, linked ABOVE, should be submitted in person to the Clerk's Office at City Hall, 10.
-N. Division St.
+The application, linked above, should be submitted in person to the Clerk's Office at City Hall, 10.
+N. Division St., either by the applicant or his/her state-licensed attorney.

 Zoning regulations - rules & permits